Master of Education (MEd) in Curriculum and Instruction

 This course focuses on enabling teachers to implement a thoughtful, balanced approach to teaching reading and writing across the disciplines.
 Focus on current resources in the field of literacy will be an integral part of the teaching/learning experience.
 Public school classroom practice of these techniques is expected.

-This course is designed to provide prospective as well as practicing educational leaders, policymakers, and teachers with the legal knowledge that will enable them to conduct and operate school organizations effectively within the boundaries of constitutional, statutory, and case law.
+This course is organized to provide prospective as well as practicing educational leaders, policymakers, and teachers with the legal knowledge that will enable them to conduct and operate school organizations effectively within the boundaries of constitutional, statutory, and case law.
 The course will focus on the law related to public education.
-Relevant constitutional, statutory and case law pertaining to various aspects of education and major legal issues and principles of law surrounding those aspects will be presented and discussed.
+Relevant constitutional, statutory, and case law pertaining to various aspects of education and major legal issues and principles of law surrounding those aspects will be presented and discussed.
+The public school laws of Missouri will also comprise a learning component of this course.

 Official transcripts (2.5 GPA or higher) mailed from the college/university you graduated from